-The AFPA Senior Fitness Specialist Certification course will provide an educational experience for those who are considering working with, or currently working with older adults, that shows how to design and implement programs that are sensitive to the physical needs of the senior population.
+The AFPA Senior Fitness Specialist Certification course will provide an educational experience for those who are considering working with (or currently working with) older adults.
+The course shows how to design and implement programs that are sensitive to the physical needs of the senior population.
 Other topics include: exercise physiology and the aging systems, conditions requiring special considerations, land exercise and how to manage a fitness program for older adults.

-AFPA Certified Senior Fitness Specialist graduates can start a personal training business of their own, that targets working with seniors, from their home; train clients in the client’s own home gyms; and work at community recreation centers, hospital fitness facilities, universities and local colleges, heath clubs, gyms and YMCAs.
+AFPA Certified Senior Fitness Specialist graduates can start a personal training business of their own, that targets working with seniors, from their home, training clients in the client’s own home gyms, and working at community recreation centers, hospital fitness facilities, universities and local colleges, heath clubs, gyms and YMCAs.

 Senior Fitness Specialist Certification Course Learning Objectives:

 - Identify factors that influence physical activity participation among older adults, including barriers, motivators, regular involvement in physical activity, and behavior modification.

 - Illustrate how to conduct an in-depth health history interview that yields important information in the development of a safe and effective exercise program.

 - Recognize signs and symptoms associated with medication-related negative interactions during physical activity and refer back to the health professional.

 - Design exercise programs for preventive health for seniors.

 - Develop and implement land- and water-based exercise programs for older adults.